The Ultimate Guide For Medicare Supplement Insurance 2026

 Special Enrollment Situations

-Certain situations grant you guaranteed-issue rights to purchase specific Medigap policies outside your initial enrollment period, even if you previously had coverage.
+Certain situations grant you guaranteed-issue rights to purchase specific Medigap policies outside your initial enrollment period.
 These include:

 • Your Medicare Advantage plan is leaving Medicare or stops providing coverage in your area